TECHniques Center Tutoring

 This certification ensures that TECHniques tutors are not only knowledgeable in the subject, but also trained in areas such as learning disabilities and learning styles, which will increase the tutors' effectiveness.

 Tutors attend a minimum of 10 training hours per semester and meet regularly with TECHniques staff to receive feedback on tutoring skills and how to further aid individual students.

 Frequently Asked Questions

 In order for tutors to effectively assist students, students should attend class.
 They should also attend all tutoring sessions and be on time; tutors will only wait 15 minutes.
-Tutors will tick to regular meeting times and places.
-Students should be respectful of tutors’ schedules – missed sessions are hard to make up or reschedule.
+Tutors will stick to regular meeting times and places.
+Students should be respectful of tutors' schedules – missed sessions are hard to make up or reschedule.
 Call the tutor if there is a need to reschedule a tutoring session due to an unexpected emergency.
 Bring needed materials to tutoring sessions.
-Set mini goals-be specific about what needs to be covered each session.
+Set mini goals; be specific about what needs to be covered each session.
 Communicate with tutors.
-Students should Study outside of class and tutoring, and read and attempt to do assignments.
+Students should study outside of class and tutoring, read, and attempt to do assignments.
 Come to tutoring with specific questions.